SSdevelop/katacoda-scenarios/openfood/step1.md

 `cd OpenFoodAPI`{{execute}}
 `docker-compose up --build`{{execute}}

 It might take some time to run the containers.
-So, open a new tab in the terminal and run:
+So, open a new tab in the terminal `echo "helloo"`{{execute T2}} and run:

 `docker ps`{{execute}}